impworks/quickpix/README.md

 ### Requirements

 * PHP 5.4+ with GD extension
-* Apache with mod_rewrite
+* Apache with mod_rewrite (or IIS with URL Rewrite)
 * Write access to directory folder

 ### Installation

-* Copy the `index.php` and `.htaccess` files to the root of your web gallery.
+* Copy the `index.php` and `.htaccess` / `web.config` files to the root of your web gallery (depending on your server).
 * Make sure the folder has write access!
 Quickpix caches a lof of stuff.
-* Update the `.htaccess` file with your gallery's relative path.
+* Update the `.htaccess` / `web.config` file with your gallery's relative path.
 * Update the `index.php` file with your gallery's relative path as well, or set any other options (thoroughly commented).
 * Create folders and upload pictures.
 That's it!

 ### How to work with it

 Quickpix uses the file system as a single source of truth.
-You can think of it as `Options +Indexes` page on steroids that automatically creates thumbnails and previews for you.
+You can think of it as Apache's `Options +Indexes` page on steroids that automatically creates thumbnails and previews for you.

 When Quickpix comes across an unknown folder, it creates a `.info` file in it.
 It is a JSON file which you can edit in any text editor and specify titles and descriptions for some folders.
 Therefore, most of the manipulations are performed via the file system: adding or removing folders, files, and editing the `.info` files.
 If your local PC is a webserver, its even simplier!